 Symptoms Specific to Lewy Body Dementia

-LBD can cause dramatic fluctuations in cognitive abilities and range of motion.
-Someone with this type of dementia may seem fairly normal and alert one day but appear significantly impaired the next, with unpredictable behavioral changes.
+LBD can cause dramatic fluctuations in thinking abilities and range of motion.
+Someone with this type of dementia may seem fairly normal and alert one day.
+Then appear significantly impaired the next day.
+They may have unpredictable behavioral changes.
 These changes may be triggered by:

 Lewy Body Dementia Medication

-Clonazepam, a muscle relaxant, anticonvulsant and anxiolytic medication, is often prescribed for rapid eye movement sleep disorder, a condition associated with LBD.
-During the rapid eye movement stage of sleep, people experience their most vivid dreaming but usually remain asleep, no matter how active the dreams are.
+It is often prescribed for rapid eye movement sleep disorder.
+This is a condition associated with LBD.
+During the rapid eye movement stage of sleep, people experience their most vivid dreaming.
+But usually remain asleep, no matter how active the dreams are.

 Tips to enhance the well-being of the caregiver include: